-- i.
-The East Hamilton Street Depot salt barn, which was completed during December 2012, provides the capacity to store in excess of 5,000t of salt under cover.
-By 1 October each year thereafter there will be a minimum of 4,000t of salt in storage.
-The Team Leader (Network) shall reassess stock levels together with committed deliveries against requirements and arrange for alternative sources of supply to make good any anticipated deficiencies.
-The de minimus stock level shall be 1,000 tonnes. - ii.
-Salt is bought through an annual purchase contract. - iii.
-During the season, the Team Leader (Network) should arrange for a weekly check to be made on the amount of salt used and for stocks to be augmented as necessary. - iv.
-At various locations throughout the Council Area, small quantities of salt are available for issue free of charge to the public, subject to their supplying a suitable container.
-Notice of this facility is intimated by the Team Leader (Network) in local newspapers and the Council Web site. - v.
-In the event that salt stock falls below the de minimus level then the Salt Resilience Plan will be followed as detailed in Appendix C
+- (i) The Pottery Street Depot salt barn provides the capacity to store in excess of 5,000 tonnes of salt under cover.
+By 1 October each year thereafter there will be a minimum of 4,000 tonnes of salt in storage.
+The Team Leader (Network, Projects & Lighting, Roads & Transportation) shall reassess stock levels together with committed deliveries against requirements and arrange for alternative sources of supply to make good any anticipated deficiencies.
+The de minimus stock level shall be 1,000 tonnes. - (ii) Salt is bought through an annual purchase contract. - (iii) During the season, the Team Leader (Network, Projects & Lighting, Roads & Transportation) should arrange for a weekly check to be made on the amount of salt used and for stocks to be augmented as necessary. - (iv) At various locations throughout the Council Area, small quantities of salt may be made available for issue free of charge to the public, subject to their supplying a suitable container.
+Notice of this facility is intimated by the Team Leader (Network, Projects & Lighting, Roads & Transportation) on the Council Web site. - (v) In the event that salt stock falls below the de minimus level then the Salt Resilience Plan will be followed as detailed in Appendix C